 The purpose of a PPO is to encourage parents to collaborate in developing, implementing and periodically evaluating the school’s educational project and to participate in fostering student success.

 Even though the PPO may help in raising funds, it cannot manage funds since it is the Governing Board who has the power to solicit voluntary contributions (Education Act, section 94).
-It is also the Governing Board that has the power to manage the designated fund created for that purpose.
+It is also the Governing Board that has the power to manage the fund established for that purpose.
 This is done through the school board.

 A home and school association is a non-profit entity dedicated to enhancing the well-being and protecting the interests of children and youth.
 It is an entity distinct from the school and the school board and has no power under the Education Act.
-To establish a home and school association, an application must be made to the Quebec Federation of Home and School Associations (QFHSA).
+To establish a home and school association, an application must be made to the Québec Federation of Home and School Associations (QFHSA).
 A volunteer organization and independent voice for parents on issues of education in Québec, the QFHSA promotes, encourages and assists home and school organizations and their activities in the school.

 The difference regarding the management of funds is the following: